 We will obtain personal information from you when you enquire about our activities, register with us, request an e-newsletter, make a donation to us or otherwise provide us with personal information.

-The types of information collected might include names, date of birth, e-mail address, postal address, telephone number, fax number and credit/debit card details and, if you consent, some sensitive data.
+The types of information collected might include names, date of birth, e-mail address, postal address, telephone number and credit/debit card details and, if you consent, some sensitive data.

 We will use your personal information to provide you with the services, products or information you have requested, for administration purposes and, if you have given consent, for fundraising purposes.

 We will not sell or swap your details with any third parties but we may share your information with our service providers, agents and associated organisations authorised to act on our behalf to provide the services you have requested.

 For instance, when you order literature, buy goods or donate, we may need to pass your information to companies who may provide warehousing, order processing, payment processing and other services for us.
 However, they can only use your information to deliver those services.

 We will not share your personal information with third parties or used in any other way other than described in this policy, unless required by law.

 You can change your mind at any time by contacting Orthopaedic Research UK, Furlong House, 10A Chandos Street, London W1G 9DQ or by email firstname.lastname@example.org